ovh/terraform-provider-ovh/website/docs/index.html.markdown

 # OVH Provider

-The OVH provider is used to interact with the many resources supported by OVHcloud.
+The OVH provider is the entry point to interact with the resources provided by OVHcloud.

-The provider needs to be configured with the proper credentials before it can be used.
+-> __NOTE__ According on your needs, you may need to use additional providers.
+This [documentation page](https://help.ovhcloud.com/csm/en-gb-terraform-at-ovhcloud?id=kb_article_view&sysparm_article=KB0054612) provides the mapping between the control panel concepts and the terraform providers / ressources.

 Use the navigation to the left to read about the available resources.

 ## Provider configuration

+The provider needs to be configured with the proper credentials before it can be used.
 Requests to OVHcloud APIs require a set of secrets keys and the definition of the API end point.
 See [First Steps with the API](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/) (or the French version, [Premiers pas avec les API OVHcloud](https://docs.ovh.com/fr/api/api-premiers-pas/)) for a detailed explanation.

 Besides the API end-point, the required keys are the `application_key`, the `application_secret`, and the `consumer_key`.
 These keys can be generated via the [OVHcloud token generation page](https://api.ovh.com/createToken/?GET=/*&POST=/*&PUT=/*&DELETE=/*).